"The Partnership for Public Service Best Places to Work rankings for 2012 rank NCUA as 6th out of 22 comparably sized agencies."

 policies and procedures, recommending, preparing and maintaining procedural

 manuals and instructions; and directing and reviewing the work product of other

 You must meet the qualifications for this position by the closing date of this announcement.

 KNOWLEDGE, SKILLS AND ABILITIES (KSAs): Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies in the following areas:

-If you are selected for this position at the CU-14 level, you may be non-competitively promoted to the CU-15 level.
+If you are selected for this position at the CU-11, or CU-12, you may be non-competitively promoted to the next level through CU-13 level provided that you have fulfilled the necessary qualification requirements including any applicable certification processes.
 Promotion is not automatic and is conditional on demonstrated ability to perform the higher grade level duties, a current written performance appraisal rating of "fully successful" or better, fulfillment of the necessary qualification requirements, and sufficient work at the higher grade level position.

-SALARY: Pay will be set using NCUA's Compensation policy.
-The salary range shown is NCUA's National Pay Rate (NPR).
-The NPR will increase by the geographic rate for the assigned duty location.
+SALARY : Pay will be set using NCUA's Compensation policy.
+The salary range shown is NCUA's Local Pay Rate (LPR), which includes a locality rate of 10.32 percent for the Austin, TX geographical area.

 NCUA IS A COMPETITIVE SERVICE AGENCY.